Skip to main content

 Implementing organisations

-Depending on the country, the NIPNs are implemented by national bureaux of statistics, national bodies and institutions in charge of multisectoral nutrition, national public health institutions, European Union delegations, IFPRI, UNICEF, Sofreco and GIZ.
+Depending on the country, each National Information Platform for Nutrition is implemented by a national bureau of statistics, national bodies and institutions in charge of multisectoral nutrition, national public health institutions, European Union delegations, the Tropical Agricultural Research and Higher Education Centre (CATIE), the United Nations Children’s Fund (UNICEF), and GIZ.

 Burkina Faso, Ethiopia, Guatemala, Ivory Coast, Kenya, Lao PDR, NigerUganda and Zambia.